Managing IBS Symptoms Naturally

 IBS-C (which is the constipation variety) is estimated to affect about 1/3 of people with IBS.
 Diagnosis and treatment of irritable bowel syndrome with predominant c | IJGM (dovepress.com)

-In addition, IBS-C may also be more resistant to treatment than other sub-types.
+In addition, IBS-C may also be more resistant to treatment than other subtypes.
 But if you have it, there are things that you can try so you feel less discomfort.
-There is more help than even with lifestyle interventions and medical treatments.
+There is more help than ever with lifestyle interventions and medical treatments.

-Constipation is a common digestive discomfort, which can be especially painful for people suffering from IBS.
+Constipation is a common digestive discomfort that can be especially painful for people suffering from IBS.
 Symptoms.
 Symptoms include infrequent bowel movements, difficulty passing stools, and a sense of incomplete emptying of the bowels.

-And as we get older, it is more likely to have it.
-This may be due to inactivity, hydration, diet, medications, certain supplements and even a change in hormone levels.
+And as we get older, it is more likely to occur.
+This may be due to inactivity, hydration, diet, medications, certain supplements, and even a change in hormone levels.

 Chronic idiopathic constipation in adults: epidemiology, pathophysiology, diagnosis and clinical management – PubMed (nih.gov)